decretist/Dissertation/Chapter4/visualization.md

 Figure 0a also represents the axes as orthogonal (perpendicular) to one another.
-Although doing so is acceptable as a first-order approxiamtion in a simplified representation of this kind, plotting the values along orthogonal axes imports an implicit assumption that the word frequencies (in this case, of *in* and *non*) are completely independent of one another, i.e., that there is no
+Although doing so is acceptable as a first-order approximation in a simplified representation of this kind, plotting the values along orthogonal axes imports an implicit assumption that the word frequencies (in this case, of *in* and *non*) are completely independent of one another, i.e., that there is no